Marvel Epic Collection: Captain America

 The modern era of Captain America starts with writer Ed Brubaker's eight-year run.
 The first two volumes include the return of Bucky Barnes as The Winter Soldier, and the death of Captain America following Civil War.

-The storyline was not only "one of the best-selling comics of the decade" but also "perhaps one of the best moves that Marvel could have made ... (as it) provided the perfect opportunity for the gravity of the Civil War’s outcome to be felt".
+The storyline was not only "one of the best-selling comics of the decade" but also "perhaps one of the best moves that Marvel could have made ... (as it) provided the perfect opportunity for the gravity of the Civil Wars outcome to be felt".